erisata/exometer_graphite/doc/README.md

 Default is 2.
 * resub_delay - time interval of renewing subscriptions.
 New metrics can be created or deleted.
 Default is 60 seconds.
 * path_prefix - adds prefix for metrics that are sent to graphite.
-To automatically get node@host, use atom '$node' which provides erlang:node/0 value.
+To automatically get node@host, use atom '$node' which provides `erlang:node/0` value with **periods replaced** by '~'.
 * subscriptions - selection of metrics that are wanted to be seen in Graphite.
 Read next section for detail information.